Judicial aspects of race in the United States: Native Americans

 The Indian Removal Act of 1830 legalized deportation of Native Americans to the West and was passed primarily to extinguish Native American tribal claims to territory in what became known as the Deep South.
 It effectively allowed the federal government to remove the Five Civilized Tribes to Indian Territory.
 The Indian Intercourse Act of 1837 created the Indian Territory, now in Kansas and Oklahoma, where the tribes would be resettled.
 While the tribes retained self-government and territory, their peoples were generally not considered US citizens.

 The largest federal establishment of Indian reservations began with the Indian Appropriations Acts in the 1850s.
 The Dawes Act of 1887 registered members of the so-called Five Civilized Tribes and included the privatization of common holdings of Indians.
 Blood quantum laws determined membership in Native American groups.
 Some of the measures were repealed by the 1934 Indian Reorganization Act, which allowed a return to local self-government.
 Citizenship was not granted to Native Americans until the Indian Citizenship Act of 1924, but two thirds of Native Americans had already become citizens because of other laws.

 Abolition of slavery and extension of citizenship

 In 1857, Dred Scott v.
-Sandford, a "freedom suit" that was appealed to the Supreme Court, was settled with the ruling that the U.S. Constitution had not included people of African descent, enslaved or free, and so could not be U.S. citizens and thus had no standing to file freedom suits or other legal cases.
+Sandford, a "freedom suit" that was appealed to the US Supreme Court, was settled with the ruling that the US Constitution had not included people of African descent, enslaved or free, and so could not be US citizens and thus had no standing to file freedom suits or other legal cases.

 The victory of the North during the Civil War led to the abolition of slavery by the passing of the Thirteenth Amendment and the expansion of the civil rights of African Americans by the adoption of the Fourteenth Amendment.
 The Fifteenth Amendment prohibited disfranchisement on the basis of race.
-The Naturalization Act of 1870 allowed people of African descent to become naturalized U.S. citizens.
+The Naturalization Act of 1870 allowed people of African descent to become naturalized US citizens.